Health Equity & Justice Manager

 HOW TO APPLY

-- Please submit a cover letter and resume as part of your application.
+- Please submit a cover letter, resume, and two writing samples relevant to the position as part of your application.
 Paper or email applications will not be considered.

 - In your required cover letter, please describe why you are enthusiastic about this opportunity and why you think you are a good fit for the position.